20/7/1913 – 5/11/1992

 His son Colin is the current Scottish marathon champion and has won many other events, including two Swedish marathons.
 Colin finished third in the 1979 event, but what of his father?
 “I expected to come in last and I did,” laughs James, but he did complete a tiring course in four hours five minutes.
 Undeterred, he joined the Scottish Veteran Harriers club in Glasgow last year.

-And he came third in his age group in the world veterans’ marathon championship in 1980.
 Having lowered his personal best in that event, he had high hopes entering the city marathon the following month.
 James won the over-60s prize, but was disappointed with his performance.
 This year’s 201st place was achieved in an excellent time, a new personal best, but he feels capable of lowering that by eleven minutes.
 And what of the future?
 “I intend to keep on running because I enjoy it.
 I know of one man who is 70 and still going strong, so I feel I’ve got a bit to go.”
 James feels very strongly about fitness.
 “Too many people come home from work and flop down in front of the television when they should be out getting fit.
 There are so many different ways to keep fit apart from jogging.”

 Dad, ever the enthusiast, kept cuttings, race numbers, a few medals (including an Aberdeen Milk Marathon one), a trophy, certificates and congratulatory notes from Mel Edwards.
 Fact or part-fantasy, his interviews are always interesting to read.